openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 All other inputs (e.g., geometry, material) will be unchanged from a typical Monte Carlo run (see the :ref:`geometry <usersguide_geometry>` and :ref:`multigroup materials <create_mgxs>` user guides for more information).

-There is also a complete example of a pincell available in the ``openmc/examples/pincell_random_ray`` folder, which also demonstrates how to generate a multigroup cross section data file.
+There is also a complete example of a pincell available in the ``openmc/examples/pincell_random_ray`` folder.